-The gas interconnector Greece – Bulgaria (project IGB) connects the natural gas transmission network of Greece near the town of Komotini with the Bulgarian transmission network near the town of Stara Zagora.
+The gas interconnector Greece – Bulgaria (IGB) connects the natural gas transmission network of Greece and the Trans Adriatic Pipeline (TAP) near the town of Komotini with the Bulgarian transmission network near the town of Stara Zagora.

-The interconnector has an overall length of 182 km and a technical capacity of 3 bcm per year with an option for increasing the transmission capacity to up to 5 bcm per year with the construction of a compressor station on Greek territory that would also allow for reverse flow.
+The interconnector has an overall length of 182 km and a technical capacity of 3 bcm/y with the potential for expansion of up to 5 bcm/y.

-The implementation of the IGB project aims to ensure diversification not only of the routes but also of the natural gas sources for Bulgaria and the wider region.
-As part of the development of the Southern Gas Corridor, through IGB Bulgaria and its neighbouring countries will have access to alternative supplies from the Caspian region as well as from existing or planned LNG terminals.
-IGB is set to create new market opportunities and will enhance international partnerships in the region.
+A key strategic objective of IGB is to ensure energy diversification not only in terms of routes but also in terms of natural gas sources for Bulgaria and the broader region.
+As an integral part of the development of the Southern Gas Corridor, the IGB pipeline facilitates the access to substantial gas reserves from the Caspian region, as well as from existing and planned LNG terminals.
+IGB is set to create new market opportunities, enhance energy security, and promote international partnerships in the region.

-IGB is being developed in great synergy with the LNG terminal near the Greek city of Alexandroupolis, which is set for completion by the end of 2023.
-With the terminal’s implementation, IGB’s capacity may see a significant boost of up to 5 bcm/y, which will further ensure the independent energy deliveries in the region.
+IGB is developed in great strategic synergy with broader energy infrastructure projects like TANAP and the LNG terminal near the Greek city of Alexandroupolis.
+With the terminal’s implementation, the IGB pipeline may witness a substantial capacity boost of up to 5 bcm/y, which empowers the region with the ability to handle increased gas volumes and ensures independent energy deliveries.

 - €45 million are provided under the European Energy Program for Recovery (EEPR),